-- (1) Economy will continue to improve slowly -- 2016 growth expected to be about 2.0% and slowdown in China will have serious ripple effects on world economy - (2) Still not a healthy housing market 1st time buyers (34% today) are below trend (45%) and household formations are off 50% from trend. - (4) Political discourse will continue to slow a truly strong economic and housing recovery too much uncertainty re: Affordable Care Act/Obama care; immigration reform; direction of economy. - (5) Productivity is a problem for U.S. economy real GDP driven by population (number of workers) and real GDP/worker or productivity.
-During past 7 years, productivity has grown 1.7% annually whereas the average over previous 17 years was 2.4%.
-The recent drop is probably due to in large part to lack of investment by private sector.
-That won't change much until they get more confident about the future are of the country.
-Political discord is a real drag on the economy whether you want to believe it or not - it creates uncertainty, and clouds decision making.
-Plus, these

-- difficult times geopolitically.
-Uncertainty means less investment and slower GDP growth - (6) World economy is slowing China, particularly, but Europe also experiencing problems as well as the commodity focused economies like Australia and Canada.
-Demographics are a major reason as world fertility rates continue to fall in most of the developed world. - Immigration reform needed, but this will be difficult with terrorism concerns. - (7) The fed raised interest rates but most analysts expect any increases to be gradual.
-Minor impact on housing, but, then, housing doesn't need more headwighted the laterator of the state of the state of the laterator of the state of th
+- (1) Economy will continue to improve slowly -- 2016 growth expected to be about 2.0% and slowdown in China will have serious ripple effects on world economy - (2) Still not a healthy housing market 1st time buyers (34% today) are below trend (45%) and household formations are off 40% from trend. - (4) Political discourse will continue to slow a truly strong economic and housing recovery too much uncertainty re: Affordable Care Act/Obama care; immigration reform; direction of economy.; terrorism; weak leadership!!!!!!!!! - (5) Productivity is a problem for U.S. economy real GDP driven by population (number of workers) and real GDP/worker or productivity.
+During past 7 years, productivity has grown 1.7% annually whereas the average over previous 17 years was 2.4%. - (6) World economy is slowing China, particularly, but Europe also experiencing problems as well as the commodity focused economies like Australia and Canada.
+Demographics are a major reason as world fertility rates continue to fall in most of the developed world lmmigration reform needed, but this will be difficult with terrorism concerns. - (7) The fed raised interest rates but most analysts expect any increases to be gradual.
+Minor impact on housing, but, then, housing doesn't need more headwinds. - (8) Weak leadership and misguided programs from White House and Congress is the main problem and deterrent To any significant improvement in the economy here in USA. sad commentary we (electorate) need to wake up soon or resign ourselves to years of falling standard of living and lower quality of life for large segments of our population.
+This will result in increased social problems violence, ...